-For two months now, I have been delaying updates of the front-page and tag pages after publishing new posts.
+For the last two months, I’ve been delaying updates of the front-page and tag pages after publishing new posts.
 In the same period, RSS subscribers have gained a 12 hour exclusivity period on new posts.
 The post pages themselves have been published immediately so it can be accessed or shared by any subscriber.

-This post is about a small-scale publishing strategy I have adopted on this site and the reasons behind it.
-This post is not for you if you are do not maintain a website or blog nor find content distribution and paid content interesting.
+This post is about a small-scale publishing strategy I’ve adopted on this site and the reasons behind it.
+This post isn’t for you if you are don’t maintain a website or blog nor find content distribution and paid content interesting.

-With this new publishing scheme, the post pages is published and will remain accessible by anyone with the direct link to it.
-However, the link is published in the RSS feed half a day earlier than it is published on the front-page.
-Thus creating exclusive access to discover the new post through the RSS feed; or someone/-thing who is a subscriber.
+With this new publishing scheme, the post pages are published and will remain accessible by anyone with the direct link to it.
+However, the link is published in the RSS feed half a day earlier than its published on the front-page.
+Thus creating exclusive access to discover the new post through the RSS feed, or someone/-thing who is a subscriber.

-Artificial scarcity is a common online marketing scheme for create value out of nothing.
-Creating an extra incentive using artificial scarcity to on board new subscribers is something I have considered for a long time.
+Artificial scarcity is a common online marketing scheme for creating value out of nothing.
+Creating an extra incentive using artificial scarcity to onboard new subscribers is something I’ve considered for a long time.
 RSS subscribers are some of the most valuable readers a site can have.
 Subscribers have opted into getting a steady stream of updates from the site.
-They have already made a decision to like its contents and they are very likely to become return visitors.
+They have already decided to like its contents and they are very likely to become return visitors.
 Gaining new subscribers thus becomes very important to the success of any blog.

-So if you are a Atom feed subscriber, you may be reading this hours before everyone else!
+So, if you are an Atom feed subscriber, you may be reading this article hours before everyone else!

 Secondary to gaining new subscriptions, I also find myself rooting for the RSS technology itself.
-Having an open and direct subscription standard is an important tool for the independent web (“indieweb”) and anyone who want to publish on the web.
-RSS is a powerful and important tool, and I personally believe it is worth preserving.
+Having an open and direct subscription standard is an important tool for the independent web (“indieweb”) and anyone who wants to publish on the web.
+RSS is a powerful and important tool, and I believe it’s worth preserving.
 The new publishing scheme I’m using is also an attempt to revitalize and renew interest in the technology.

 How is it done?